 5 Ethics Awareness

 We hope that the methods developed through this paper are used ethically and responsibly.
 We understand that generating such methods to predict where infrastructure is faulty, opens cities up for lawsuits if users specifically search for inaccessible areas that should be accessible by law.
 Methods detailed here were developed for the sole purpose of finding a low-cost alternative for identifying and prioritizing problem sidewalks.
 We appreciate the work of the “Project Sidewalk” team and acknowledge the importance of their efforts to make accessibility accessible.

+Additionally, we advocate the use of these datasets in this way, but cannot verify the validity of all crime and housing data.
+Results could vary based on the collection methods of both of these statistics.
+We also acknowledge that “Project Sidewalk” consists of labeling completed for and by handicapped persons, not by city planners.
+Because of this, some of the sidewalks flagged by “Project Sidewalk” may, in fact, be purposefully designed by city planners as a means to divert pedestrian traffic.

 6 Conclusion